ed-sivick/11-note_taker/README.md

 This App allows the user to write, save, and delete notes on a webpage.
 _____
 ## Contributing
-ed-sivick, Stack Overflow, Grepper, BCS support for functionality and code syntax
+ed-sivick, Stack Overflow, Grepper, BCS support for functionality, code syntax, and Heroku deployment instruction
 _____
 ## Questions
 If there are any questions, or if you would prefer more information concerning this app,